When to plant Peppers in Wright County, MN

 Wright County, Minnesota is in USDA Hardiness Zone 4b.
 The average last spring frost is May 1 and first fall frost is October 6.

-Wright County County sits in USDA Zone 4b.
+Wright County sits in USDA Zone 4b.
 Peppers grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Peppers grow in Wright County County's climate?
+Can Peppers grow in Wright County's climate?

 Your Wright County Garden Planner — Free